Welcome to the Center for Research and Training in the Sciences

 - Perhaps you are a Tenured/Tenure track UTSA Faculty needing assistance with research funding; CRTS might be able to help.

-Please visit the programs site to learn more about our programs and how they could help you.
+Visit the programs site to learn more about our programs and how they could benefit you.
 Every year these programs provide millions of dollars of funding support through scholarships, stipends, and grants.
 You can also contact the Program Administrators for further information.
-A listing of the CRTS personnel and contact information is on the directory page.
+See the directory page for a listing of personnel and contact information.